gocd/developer.go.cd/17.11.0/6/go_plugins_basics.md

+---
+description: Plugins help extend functionality in GoCD.
+GoCD published a list of extension points for which plugins can be provided.
+keywords: gocd plugin, gocd plugins, plugin structure, extension points, plugin metadata, install plugin, install gocd plugin
+---

-# Plugins in Go
+# Plugins in GoCD

 ## Introduction

-Plugins, as the name implies, help in extending the functionality of Go.
-Go publishes a list of extension points for which plugins can be provided.
-An extension point published by the Go team - defines the interface and the lifecycle that governs the respective plugin.
-At present only Java based extension points and plugins are supported by Go.
+Plugins, as the name implies, help in extending the functionality of GoCD.
+GoCD publishes a list of extension points for which plugins can be provided.
+An extension point published by the GoCD team - defines the interface and the lifecycle that governs the respective plugin.
+At present only Java based extension points and plugins are supported by GoCD.

-Details about available extension points and their lifecycle can be obtained using this documentation along with the Go Plugin API reference.
+Details about available extension points and their lifecycle can be obtained using this documentation along with the GoCD Plugin API reference.

-## Structure of a Go Plugin
+## Structure of a GoCD Plugin

-A plugin for Go is a JAR file with the following structure:
+A plugin for GoCD is a JAR file with the following structure:

 ``` {.code}
                 plugin.jar